sternSargentRA/pyTM/Docs/source/More_lectures/Markov_asset.rst

 It is said to have a *strike price* :math:`p_S`

-This means that the owner of the option is entitled to purchase the consol at the price :math:`p_S` at the beginning of any period, after the coupon has been paid to the previous owner of the bond
+The owner of the option is entitled to purchase the consol at the price :math:`p_S` at the beginning of any period, after the coupon has been paid to the previous owner of the bond

 The economy  is identical with the one above